markglh/initialised-localstack/README.md

 You can do this by providing either a CloudFormation template or a script running `awslocal` Cli commands.

+## Versions
+The tagged versions pull the corresponding localstack image.
+For example, 0.7.4 pulls localstack 0.7.4.

 ## Running
 `docker-compose up` will start the stack with the services defined by `SERVICES` in the `docker-compose.yml` or `LOCALSTACK_SERVICES` in the `.env` overrides.